 Osteoarthritis is the most common form of arthritis.
-Articular cartilage is an elastic tissue that covers bones that make up your joint.
+Articular cartilage is an elastic tissue covering the bones that make up your joint.
 In osteoarthritis, the cartilage of the joint becomes worn, and extra bone may form.
-This can cause lasting damage and may lead to pain, swelling, and possible restriction in motion.
+This can cause lasting damage and may lead to pain, swelling, and restricted motion.
 Osteoarthritis can affect any joint, but it occurs most often in the knees, hips, lower back and neck, small joints of the fingers, and the base of the thumb and big toe.

-There are many factors that may play a role in the progression of osteoarthritis, including age, obesity, injury or overuse, and genetics or heredity.
+There are many factors that may play a role in the progression of osteoarthritis, including age, obesity, injury or overuse, and genetics.

 A physical examination and X-rays will help to determine the extent of the damage to the joint.

 There are surgical and non-surgical treatment options available that focus on relieving symptoms and improving joint function.